 Generic Name: diazoxide

-Note: This page contains side effects data for the generic drug diazoxide.
-It is possible that some of the dosage forms included below may not apply to the brand name Proglycem.
+Note: This document contains side effect information about diazoxide.
+Some of the dosage forms listed on this page may not apply to the brand name Proglycem.

 For the Consumer

 Along with its needed effects, diazoxide (the active ingredient contained in Proglycem) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking diazoxide:

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - extreme thirst